marcusrein/DiscordBotWokHandler/README.md

 /buttons this will show various button demos

+/connectwallet will provide a locallink that goes to the example.js file.
+I ran the locallink through a localserver just to show the feature.

 /send will send a specific message to a specific channel

+/usualsuspectspost will post a mock discordId and ethAddress to a mongoDB I set up.

 ## Legacy commands demoed: